faizanalisyed2776/GameHub/README.md

  -----screenshot-----

   ![Image Alt](https://github.com/faizanalisyed2776/GameHub-ongoing/blob/d3d49190d3568820ff20a0c81914efccea6584a9/HomePage.jpg)
 "The index.php serves as the main landing page for GameHub, providing an immersive experience for visitors.
-It features a dynamic hero section with a video background, showcases luxury games, and offers the      latestgaming news and updates.
+It features a dynamic hero section with a video background, showcases luxury games, and offers the      latest gaming news and updates.
 The page also includes a dedicated section for Grand Theft Auto VI, a gallery for game trailers, and integrates a responsive navbar with theme toggle functionality."

   ![Image Alt](https://github.com/faizanalisyed2776/GameHub-ongoing/blob/c71b0a07d7fa92b346fdd4cd8d89cebf90a74b68/Contact%20page.jpg)
 "The contact.php page features a contact form for user inquiries and feedback.
 It includes fields for name, email, subject, and message, with client-side validation."